 Clenbuterol is a steroid-like chemical that was initially developed to treat asthma in horses, working by relaxing the airways in the animals’ lungs.

 The drug is both a decongestant and a bronchodilator.
-A decongestant thins the blood to reduce blood pressure while a bronchodilator widens the vessels that carry oxygen, so the volume of oxygen in the blood increases.
+A decongestant works by narrowing and constricting blood vessels, which reduces congestion, while a bronchodilator helps to relax the muscle around the airway, which in turn opens the airway.

 The drug is now controversial because of its use in bodybuilding and weight-loss programs.

-In this article, we take a look at how clenbuterol works, when it is used, and what the risks are for people who take it.
+In this article, we take a look at how clenbuterol works, its use, and what the risks are for people who take it.

 Clenbuterol stimulates both the heart and central nervous system.
 It has a similar effect on the body as epinephrine and amphetamines.